Xclipxz07/Website-with-chatbot/README_CHATBOT_WEBSITE.md

 ## ▶️ How to Run

 ### **Option 1 — Run Locally**
-1. Download the ZIP file and extract it.
-2. Open `index.html` by double‑clicking it.
+1. Open `index.html` by double‑clicking it.
-3. Website runs instantly in your browser.
+2. Website runs instantly in your browser.

 ---